 The callable date refers to the date when the issuer has the right to close out a CD earlier than its maturity date.
 There is typically a non-call period, which prevents the issuer from calling a CD too early (typically six months to five years).

 Make sure to inquire about the callable date.
 If you’re thinking about opening a callable CD, ask about the callable date to know when the issuer can decide that time’s up.

 Pros and cons of callable CDs

-Callable CDs may be a good option for low-risk investors that are looking to earn higher returns on a CD.
-There is a chance the CD will be redeemed before it reaches maturity, but you won’t risk losing your original investment.
-It’s not a huge disadvantage if the CD is called early, but you’ll need to shop around for the highest rate available, and it could very well be lower than what you just had.
+Callable CDs may be a good option for low-risk investors who are looking to earn higher returns on a CD.
+There’s a chance the CD will be redeemed before it reaches maturity, but you won’t risk losing your original investment and any interest earned to date.

 There are other alternative CD types to explore, as well, such as no-penalty CDs, which allow you to withdraw the money early without paying a fee.